jimishol/cholidean-harmony-structure/README.md

 Before running the project on Windows, make sure you have a machine or VM with real GPU support, 3D acceleration, and OpenGL enabled.

 1. **Prepare the Project Directory**
-   - Clone (if you want asset_pipeline and/or docs folders) or Download release zip (e.g. `cholidean-harmony-structure-0.1.2-alpha.zip`).
+   - Clone (if you want asset_pipeline and/or docs folders aimed for developers) or Download release zip (e.g. `cholidean-harmony-structure-0.1.2-alpha.zip`).
    - Unzip it anywhere you like, for example:
      C:\Users\<YourUsername>\